kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/README.md

 - [x] short descriptions of the modules
 - [x] [certificate](./Coursera_Certificate_Introduction_to_Back-End_Development.pdf) ([verification](https://coursera.org/verify/PWSL5M8EZR2U))

+[^1]: For ethical reasons I do not share my assignments.
+It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
+However, for every assignment I give the description of the original problem, and I share a code that has roughly the same complexity and knowledge base as the original.

 ## Syllabus
 - [Week 1](./Week%201): Get started with web development
 - [Week 2](./Week%202): Introduction to HTML and CSS
 - [Week 3](./Week%203): UI Frameworks
 - [Week 4](./Week%204): End-of-Course Graded Assessment

-[^1]: For ethical reasons I do not share my assignments.
-It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
-However, for every assignment I give a detailed description of the original problem, I highlight the main principles and techniques the problem wants to check, and I share the source code of another similar problem.
-The publicly available source code uses approximately the same principles and techniques as the original (sometimes a bit more).